sous-chefs/visualstudio/README.md

 # Usage

 Set the `node['visualstudio']['source']` attribute to the download location of the VisualStudio ISO, for example: http://example.com/installs.
 Then add `'visualstudio::default'` to your runlist.
+The same source attribute is used for all editions, versions, and updates.

 By default this cookbook assumes you're installing VisualStudio 2012 Ultimate.
 If you'd like to install another edition set the 'edition' attribute to: 'professional', 'premium', or 'testprofessional'.
 If you'd like to install a different version set the 'version' attribute to: '2010', '2012', '2013', '2015'.